GregNicholas/job-listings/README.md

 # Frontend Mentor - Job listings with filtering solution

 Built with React, this is my solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents